shidel/FDI/README.md

     Remove need to leave in install media to reboot.

+    Add ability to install from Floppy only sources.

     Deploy a solution to adjust for the long perceived pauses during backup and some package installations.
 Not a bug, but it may appear "hung-up" do to many files being copied.
 Namely, a backup of a previous version